roidelapluie/blog/content/articles/matchstick.md

 too mainstream I think, and even if it is open-source, the Google-way of managing it is not something I like.

-Related to the previous point, it is important that the project is not made by [Mozilla](https://mozilla.org).
+Relatedly to the previous point, it is important that the project is not made by [Mozilla](https://mozilla.org).
 Open-Source and standards that are really good are forked and used by third-parties companies.
 That is kind of a quality proof.